jlopez616/stonescript/README.md

 ## Comments
  🦖THIS IS HOW YOU DO

  🦖SINGLE LINE COMMENTS

-🦕
-THIS IS A MULTI
+🦕THIS IS A MULTI

-LINE COMMENT
+LINE COMMENT🦕
-🦕

 ## Types